GBruening/GBruening.github.io/_pages/cv.md

 ---

 ## Education
-* B.S. in Biomedical Engineering, Univeristy of Arizona, 2015
+* Ph.D in Integrative Physiology, University of Colorado, Boulder, 2021
 * M.S. in Integrative Physiology, University of Colorado, Boulder, 2017
-* Ph.D in Integrative PHysiology, University of Colorado, Boulder, 2020 (Expecting)
+* B.S. in Biomedical Engineering, Univeristy of Arizona, 2015

 ___